hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-So here is the challenge: draw (or otherwise define) a curve where this is impossible.
+So here is the challenge: draw (or otherwise define) a curve where the mean value theorem is not applicable in any subinterval.
-This will maximally break the theorem in the sense that it holds for *no subinterval* of $[a, b]$.
-Since we can apply the theorem whenever we can avoid a kink, we need *every subinterval to contain a kink* t make them unavoidable.
+Since we can apply the theorem whenever we can select a subinterval without kinks, we need *every subinterval to contain a kink* to make them unavoidable.
 In technical parlance, we need the kinks to be dense.

 You can let the students stew on this a bit.
-Physically drawing the curve, it seems impossible to avoid graphs with short smooth segments ("piecewise differentiable").

 #### Adding natural numbers <a id="sec-2-3" name="sec-2-3"></a>